-Appendix Figure I. Spring Chinook index redd densities in the John Day River basin, 1964-2014.
+Appendix Figure I. Spring Chinook index redd densities in the John Day River basin, 1964-2015.
 Densities include estimated redd counts in areas where we were denied access.
 Data from 1959-1963 are not presented because they do not cover the same spatial extent.
 51 Appendix Figure II.
-Spring Chinook index (black circles) and census (open squares) re edd densities in the John Day River basin, 2000-2014.
-Densities include estimated redd counts in areas where we were denied access 51
+Spring Chinook index (black circles) and census (open squares) redensities in the John Day River basin, 2000-2015.
+Densities include estimated redd edd counts in areas where we were denied access 51